pUrGe12/TerminAI/README.md

 - [x] Write the workflows properly.
 Don't leave anything ambiguous.
 - [x] Complete [sequencer](./Sequencer).
 The pending work will be listed there.
+- [ ] Figure out the small part of sending GPT layer data in history is required or not.
 - [ ] Complete [endpoint](./Backend_endpoint).
 The pending work will be listed there.
 - [ ] Complete [breakoutGPT](./BreakoutGPT).
 The pending work will be listed there.
 - [ ] Write all extraction models.
 This will take some time.